101 Event Company Name Ideas for Your Business

-The name you pick for your event planning company is a critical element of your overall brand.
-It’s your calling card.
-A great company name captures attention, establishes the vibe of your business, and clarifies what your event design service is all about.
+The name you pick for your event planning company can make or break your brand.
+It’s your calling card ” so make sure it says what you want it to say.
+A great event company name captures attention, establishes the vibe of your business, and clarifies what your event design service is all about.
 That’s heavy lifting for a handful of words.

 Getting started on naming your event planning company